Introduction

 Your next interview call might just depend on it.

-Q1.
-What are the most common resume mistakes?
+What are the biggest resume mistakes in 2026?

-The most common resume mistakes include sending the same resume everywhere, ignoring ATS keywords, listing responsibilities instead of achievements, and making resumes too long.
+The biggest resume mistakes in 2026 include sending the same resume to every job, ignoring ATS keywords, listing duties instead of achievements, overdesigning the layout, and skipping practical projects.